Best S&P 500 ETFs in 2026: Low Fees & Top Picks Compared

 Can you lose money in S&P 500 ETFs?

 Yes, you can lose money short-term.
-The S&P 500 fell 37% in 2008 and 18% in 2022.
-However, it has never lost money over any 20-year period in history, making it reliable for long-term wealth building.
+The S&P 500 fell 37% in 2008 and dropped nearly 19% during the first half of 2025 before recovering to finish the year up 16.4%.
+However, the index has never lost money over any 20-year period in history, making it reliable for long-term wealth building.

 How much should you invest monthly in S&P 500 ETFs?